reggi/abide/packages/help.parse-argv/README.md

 ## Why

-Modular approach to tools like `minimist` takes in `process.argv` returns object of parsed key values based on unix flag conventions.
+This is a modular approach to tools like `minimist` takes in `process.argv` returns object of parsed key values based on unix flag conventions.

 Other argv parsers are opinionated.
 For instance does you're application need to handle `-h`, `--h`, `-H`, and `--H` all differently? `minimist` does not allow this level of granularity, and does absorb the original values in a case like this. `help.parse-argv` is different in that it allows ANY possible combination of flag discovery and any convention.
 The main difference is that rather then returning an object of flags resovled as `{help: "value"}` it includes the dashes `{"--help": "value"}` offering greater control to remove the dashes later.